 SIMPLE IRA plans are easy to set up.
 You fill out a short form to establish a plan and ensure that SIMPLE IRAs are set up for each employee.
 A financial institution can do much of the paperwork.
 Additionally, administrative costs are low.

 Typically, only you, not your employees, contribute to a qualified profit-sharing plan.
 Your contributions are discretionary — there's usually no set amount you need to contribute each year, and you have the flexibility to contribute nothing at all in a given year if you so choose (although your contributions must be nondiscriminatory, and "substantial and recurring," for your plan to remain qualified).
 The plan must contain a formula for determining how your contributions are allocated among plan participants.
 A separate account is established for each participant that holds your contributions and any investment gains or losses.
 Generally, each employee with a year of service is eligible to participate (although you can require two years of service if your contributions are immediately vested).
-Contributions for any employee in 2022 can't exceed the lesser of $61,000 or 100% of the employee's compensation (up from $58,000 in 2021).
+Contributions for any employee in 2023 can't exceed the lesser of $66,000 (up from $61,000 in 2022) or 100% of the employee's compensation.

-The 401(k) plan (technically, a qualified profit-sharing plan with a cash or deferred feature) is a popular retirement savings vehicle for small businesses.
-With a 401(k) plan, employees can make pre-tax and/or Roth contributions in 2022 of up to $20,500 of pay ($27,000 if age 50 or older; up from $19,500 and $26,000, respectively, in 2021).
+With a 401(k) plan (technically, a qualified profit-sharing plan with a cash or deferred feature), employees can make pre-tax and/or Roth contributions in 2023 of up to $22,500 of pay ($30,000 if age 50 or older; up from $20,500 and $27,000, respectively, in 2022).
 These deferrals go into a separate account for each employee and aren't taxed until distributed.
 Generally, each employee with a year of service must be allowed to contribute to the plan.

-You can also make employer contributions to your 401(k) plan — either matching contributions or discretionary profit-sharing contributions.
-Combined employer and employee contributions for any employee in 2022 can't exceed the lesser of $61,000, up from $58,000 in 2021 (plus catch-up contributions of up to $6,500 if your employee is age 50 or older) or 100% of the employee's compensation.
+You can also make employer matching and/or profit-sharing contributions.
+Combined employer and employee contributions for any employee in 2023 can't exceed the lesser of $66,000, up from $61,000 in 2022 (plus catch-up contributions of up to $7,500 if your employee is age 50 or older) or 100% of the employee's compensation.
 In general, each employee with a year of service is eligible to receive employer contributions, but you can require two years of service if your contributions are immediately vested.

 401(k) plans are required to perform somewhat complicated testing each year to make sure benefits aren't disproportionately weighted toward higher paid employees.
 However, you don't have to perform discrimination testing if you adopt a "safe harbor" 401(k) plan.
 With a safe harbor 401(k) plan, you generally have to either match your employees' contributions (100% of employee deferrals up to 3% of compensation, and 50% of deferrals between 3% and 5% of compensation), or make a fixed contribution of 3% of compensation for all eligible employees, regardless of whether they contribute to the plan.
 Your contributions must be fully vested.